-From a distance Migration will resemble stalks of wheat.
-Upon further inspection, residents will discover 72 Canadian geese featured in the piece—systemically arranged and ready for their yearly journey.
+This Canada 150 project was installed on September 21, 2018 in the centre of the St. Anne Street roundabout, and the official unveiling will be held on September 28 of the same year.
+Composed of three golden-yellow sculptures, from a distance Migration will resemble stalks of wheat but upon further inspection, residents will discover 72 Canadian geese—systematically arranged and ready for their yearly journey.
 Building off the sense of community essential to successful migration, the geese embody group strength, while the sheaf of wheat reminds us of the importance of agriculture to Canada’s economic and social development post-confederation.

 Jean-François Cooke & Pierre Sasseville